10 Marathon Tips For Beginners: How To Train For A Successful Race

 There is a wide variety of beginner marathon plans out there for you to choose from, depending on your current fitness level and available training time.

-At Marathon Handbook, our coaches have created marathon training plans for every level, so choose which one works best for you to get started: Marathon Training Plan Database
+At Marathon Handbook, our coaches have created marathon training plans for every level, so choose which one works best for you to get started.
+Check out our Marathon Training Plan Database to browse through the training schedules and see which one is a fit for you.

-A proper beginner marathon training plan will ease you into running by following the golden rule of 10% (meaning you will increase your weekly volume by a maximum of 10%), include cross-training and strength training, and fit everything together in a perfect jigsaw puzzle to prepare you adequately while reducing your risk of injury.
+A proper beginner marathon training plan will ease you into running by following the golden rule of gradually increasing your weekly volume by no more than 10%, including cross-training and strength training, and fitting everything together in a perfect jigsaw puzzle to prepare you adequately while reducing your risk of injury.ย

 #2: Don’t Focus On Pace

-You’ve undoubtedly seen many marathoners running 3k and 5k tests, working out their projected finish times and marathon pace for training and competing.
-However, this is more appropriate for those who already have a first marathon finish time and are looking to pace train for their following one in hopes of a PR
+You’ve undoubtedly seen marathoners running time trial tests to calculate their projected marathon pace and finish time.
+However, this is more appropriate for those who already have a first marathon finish time and are looking to pace train for their following one in hopes of a PR.ย

-If you want an idea of how long you may take to finish your marathon, you could run a 3k test, but it would be to seek out a rough estimation.
-It isn’t necessary, as you’ll get a feel for your finish time according to your long runs as you progress throughout your training plan.
+You could run a 3K test to get a general idea of how long it will take you to finish your marathon.
+However, this would be a rough estimation.
+It isn’t necessary, as you’ll get a feel for your finish time according to your long runs as you progress throughout your training plan.ย

 Enjoy your training, enjoy your marathon, and you’ll have plenty of time to worry about pace later on.